 Choosing to elope in one of Colorado’s many epic elopement locations is never a bad idea.
 But with the wild outdoors comes some additional logistics to think about.
 Don’t worry, I’m here to help with those, too!

 Adventure elopements aren’t just for people who are always on adventures or “really” adventurous.
-According to the the definition by Oxford Language adventure is ‘willing to take risks or to try out new methods, ideas, or experiences’.
+According to the definition by Oxford Language adventure is ‘willing to take risks or to try out new methods, ideas, or experiences’.
 Eloping in and of itself is adventurous because it’s a new idea of weddings and is rooted in the experience for the eloping couple rather than the display for others.

 Elopements are often very intentional.
-Without the stress of worrying about guests you get to focus on each other and enjoy the experience together.
+Without the stress of worrying about guests, you get to focus on each other and enjoy the experience together.

-Elopements are often adventurous, never boring and always different.
+Elopements are often adventurous, never boring, and always different.

 Leave No Trace

-I can’t begin this guide without first starting with Leave No Trace Center for Outdoor Ethics and a few reasons why we care so much about it!
+I can’t begin this guide without first starting with the Leave No Trace Center for Outdoor Ethics and a few reasons why we care so much about it!

 Colorado is nothing without its mountains and outdoor recreation.
-Eloping in wild places, my career, what we all do for fun, none of it would be possible without the outdoors being open and available to us.
+Eloping in wild places, my career, and what we all do for fun, none of it would be possible without the outdoors being open and available to us.
 Leave No Trace is a nonprofit organization that empowers people to be the solution to conservation through education.